AI and the Retail Marketer’s Future

 Also, RFM marketing is, by its nature, an historical method: it looks at past customer behavior that may or may not accurately indicate future activities, preferences and responses.
 More advanced customer segmentation techniques are based on predictive analytics technologies that tend to be far more accurate at predicting future customer behavior.

 Optimove is a Relationship Marketing Hub that combines the most advanced customer segmentation, modeling and predictive analytics technologies, along with an automated customer marketing orchestration platform that supports both pre-scheduled and realtime campaigns.
-The customer segmentation software helps marketers implement a systematic approach to planning, executing, measuring and optimizing a complete, highly personalized customer marketing plan.
+Optimove’s RFM software is advanced and easy to use.
+The company’s customer RFM segmentation software helps marketers implement a systematic approach to planning, executing, measuring and optimizing a complete, highly personalized customer marketing plan.

 Request a Web demo to learn more about how you can use Optimove to automate a complete system of highly personalized customer marketing activities that increase long-term customer loyalty and lifetime value.